STEP-tw/head-swapnillothe/code_review.md

     * poor idea to use index in filter in line 29.
     * Long argument list in line number 44
     * logical error * doesContainC function
-    * Condition should extract into functions in getIfHeadError and      getIfTailError
+    * Condition should extract into functions in getIfHeadError and getIfTailError.
-    * Duplication of Exports
+    * Duplication of Exports.
     * Non utility function in util library
     * Bad idea of using identity function by default